josdem/hugo/content/techtalk/spring/spring_boot_cucumber.md

 categories = ["techtalk", "code"]
 +++

-BDD (Behavior-driven development) is a great technique to replace UAT (User Acceptance Testing).
-Usually is a good idea to use BDD to reprecent how users can define application behaviour in plain text.
+BDD (Behavior-driven development) is a technique very similar to implement UAT (User Acceptance Testing) in a software project.
+Usually is a good idea to use BDD to reprecent how users can define application behaviour, so in that way you can represent user stories in test scenarios aka. feature testing.

 This time I am going to show you how integrate [Cucumber](https://cucumber.io/) to a Spring Boot application, Cucumber is a very powerful testing framework written in the Ruby programming language, which follows the BDD methodology.